 "There are a number of disparities around breast cancer that are really sobering in terms of why outcomes for black women are significantly poorer than for White women," says Dorraya El-Ashry, PhD, chief scientific officer at the Breast Cancer Research Foundation.

 Breast cancer is the second leading cause of death among women in the U.S. It affects 1 in 8 women, and 1 in 39 women die from this disease.

-While research shows that white women are more likely to get breast cancer than any other race, the death rate for Black women is 40% higher.
+Research shows that White women are more likely to be diagnosed with breast cancer than any other racial or ethnic group.
+But the death rate for Black women is 40% higher.

 Black women are also more likely to get cancer earlier in life and twice as likely to be diagnosed with aggressive forms of cancer like triple-negative breast cancer.